herandy/DEPICT/README.md

 Implementation of the DEPICT algorithm.

-Released as part of ECCV 2017 paper submission "Deep Clustering via Joint Convolutional Autoencoder Embedding and Relative Entropy Minimization".
+Released as part of ICCV 2017 paper submission "[Deep Clustering via Joint Convolutional Autoencoder Embedding and Relative Entropy Minimization](https://arxiv.org/abs/1704.06327)".

 Package versions used when preparing the paper: